jyaquinas/jyaquinas.github.io/_drafts/sql_crash_course.md

   FROM customers INNER JOIN accounts
   ON customers.customer_id = accounts.customer_id;
 ```
 So only the rows that have matching customer ids in both tables will be returned.
+The keyword `INNER` is optional.

 There's another way to perform this inner join, using the older syntax.
 ```sql